Stable image reconstruction using total variation minimization: A strengthened Sobolev inequality for incoherent null spaces

 \section{A strengthened Sobolev inequality for incoherent null spaces}

-As a corollary of the classical Sobolev embedding of the space of functions of bounded variation $BV(\R^2)$ into $L_2(\R^2)$ \cite{bv2000}, the Frobenius norm of a mean-zero image is bounded by its total-variation semi-norm.
+As a corollary of the classical Sobolev embedding of the space of functions of bounded variation $BV(\R^2)$ into $L_2(\R^2)$ \cite{bv2000}, the Frobenius norm of a zero-mean image is bounded by its total variation semi-norm.

 \begin{proposition}[Sobolev inequality for images] Let $\mtx{X} \in \C^{N \times N}$ be a mean-zero image.
 Then

 \end{proposition} This inequality also holds if instead of being mean-zero, $\mtx{X} \in \C^{N \times N}$ contains some zero-valued pixel.
 In the appendix, we give a direct proof of the Sobolev inequality \eqref{SobStand} in the case that all pixels in the first column and first row of $\mtx{X} \in \C^{N \times N}$ are zero-valued, $X_{1,j} = X_{j,1} = 0.$